nfrid/undefined-commit-style/README.md

 Well.
 It kinda have a GNU license.

 BUT.
-I actually ain't a mad man.
-It's just a fucking text.
-A formal style.
+I ain't actually a mad man.
+It's just a text.
+A format.
+A convention.
-You can do whatever you want, even tell that it is you who created this kind of shit.
-Nobody really care about it.
-About fucking obvious variant of a text we write as commit messages.
-Really.
+You can do whatever you want, even tell that you're the author.
+Nobody really cares.
+Nobody gives a shit about an obvious variant of a text we write as commit messages.
+Really, why should we?

-Why tf I don't just delete the license you ask?
-Well, cuz it looks kinda cool.
+If so, why tf I don't just delete the license you ask?
+Well, cuz it looks cool.
 That's it.

-Have a nice day and fuck you. 👽
+Have a nice day. 👽

 ## TODO